-Dry Hire Insurance
+Dry Hire Insurance for excavators and machinery

-Dry hire insurance is a specialised insurance product which covers your plant equipment and machinery while they are on dry hire.
+Dry hire insurance is a specialised insurance product which covers your plant equipment and machinery while they are on hire.

-This cover typically includes cover for malicious damage, accidental damage, theft and more.
 If you’re looking for a Broker that can assist you with your dry hire equipment insurance than you’re in the right spot.

 Don’t spend countless hours shopping around, we provide you the most competitive options the first time.